Who are we?

 • Go to an elder (Dave Miles and Stuart Brooking), or someone on the pastoral care team (Toby Dedden, Hope Miles, Dave Miles, Marion Brooking, Anita Miles or Annie Dedden)

-• If it is still unresolved… Go to Brad Watson, Soma Global Areas Leadership Team… Or go to one of the National Leadership team (apart from David Miles) – Pete Greenwood,… or another Soma Australia pastor…
+• If it is still unresolved… Go to Brad Watson, Soma Global Areas Leadership Team… Or go to one of the National Leadership team (apart from David Miles) – Stephen Tan,… or another Soma Australia pastor…